 This lightened-up creamy chicken noodle soup has only 200 calories per serving!

-√ The spices.
-I use a blend of oregano, fresh thyme, fresh ground pepper, and salt.
-Paired with 2 cloves of garlic, this soup will be the most flavorful chicken noodle soup you’ve ever tried.
-Try adding a quick squeeze of lemon during the last few minutes of cook time.
-Your mind?
-It will blow.
-I’ll note this little addition in the recipe notes below.
+- Spices: Use blend of oregano, fresh thyme, fresh ground pepper, and salt.
+Paired with 2 cloves of garlic, this will be the most flavorful homemade chicken noodle soup you ever try!

-And now, the best part.
-I calculated the calories (on SparkRecipes) and a 1 cup serving of this incredibly thick soup is only 203 calories with 20 whopping grams of protein.
-Have a big bowl with 1.5 cups of soup, plus a salad, for a satisfying protein-packed meal.
+And now the best part!
+I calculated the calories (on SparkRecipes) and a 1 cup serving of this creamy chicken noodle soup is only 203 calories with 20 grams of protein.
+Cozy up with a bowl of 1.5 cups of soup and a big side salad for a satisfying protein-packed meal.

 Lightened-Up Creamy Chicken Noodle Soup